 “I was being asked to lead a lifestyle that was absolutely wrong, simply for the fact that some people didn’t like that I dated somebody of a different race,” Chapman told the paper.
 “I mean, what is that?
 Is that America?”

 “I won’t name names, but I can think of at least a half-dozen times or more that somebody with the university asked that it stop or to be sure that it was kept inconspicuous,” he said.

 Crazy, crazy, crazy!

 Let’s switch to crazy on the court.
-I always considered Rex to be kind of crazy player on the court with the ability to make some of the craziest shots I’ve ever seen so let’s flashback to some of those examples starting with this amazing shot.
+I always considered Rex to be the kind of crazy player on the court with the ability to make some of the craziest shots I’ve ever seen, so let’s flashback to some of those examples, starting with this amazing shot.